-- 1. At least 51% of the total employee work-hours performed on the Property, and for each employer occupying the Property, shall be by bona fide Boston Residents. - 2.
-At least 51% of the total employee work-hours performed on the Property, and for each employer occupying the Property, shall be by people of color. - 3.
-At least 51% of the total employee work-hours performed on the Property, and for each employer occupying the Property, shall be by women. - 4.
+- 1. At least 51% of the total employees working on the parcel shall be bona fide Boston Residents. - 2.
+At least 51% of the total employees working on the parcel shall be people of color. - 3.
+At least 51% of the total employee total employees working on the parcel shall be women. - 4.
 All employees shall be paid a "good wage", defined as a salary or hourly wage equal to or greater than the Boston Living Wage, which shall be defined as \$16.89 on January 1, 2017 and thereafter increasing annually by the rate of inflation. - 5.
 At least 75% of all employees working on the Property, and at least 75% of all employees of each lessee, sub-lessee, or tenant working on the Property, shall be full-time employees.
 "Full time" shall mean at least 30 hours per week. - 6.
 All employees shall work "stable shifts," which include a predictable schedule that is appropriate for the particular field of work.
 Such a work schedule allows employees to reasonably schedule other family care, educational, and work obligations.
-A schedule that does not include "on-call" time and has a set weekly pattern that does not change more than two times per year shall be presumed to be stable. - 7.
-All full-time employees shall be offered benefits, defined as the opportunity to opt into a company sponsored health insurance plan with coverage that meets Massachusetts Minimum Creditable Coverage ("MCC").
+A schedule that does not include "on-call" time and has a set weekly pattern that does not change more than two times per year shall be presumed to be stable.

+7. All full-time employees shall be offered benefits, defined as the opportunity to opt into a company sponsored health insurance plan with coverage that meets Massachusetts Minimum Creditable Coverage ("MCC").